usnistgov/thermoextrap/CONTRIBUTING.md

 2. Clone your fork locally:

     ```bash
-    git clone git@github.com:your_name_here/thermoextrap.git
+    git clone git@github.com:your_name_here/thermo-extrap.git
     ```

 3. Create development environment.
-Using the makefile will install a development version using mamba.
+Using the `make` will install a development version using mamba.

     ```bash
     make mamba-dev